Bill Goldberg: Legacy, parodies, and reception

 Trying to replicate WCW's success with Goldberg, WWE began pushing Ryback in 2012 in a similar manner to Goldberg, leading to the portmanteau of "Ryberg" to be devised by fans and commentators for Ryback.
 In October 2012, after Ryback used Goldberg's Jackhammer move during a match against Kofi Kingston, Goldberg tweeted, "NOW comparisons offend me."
 Spectators at WWE events had been chanting "Goldberg" during Ryback's matches from 2012, which Ryback said "never bothered [him] because fans were very loyal to Goldberg as Goldberg was the top star at WCW and also had a good run in WWE".
 In response to Chael Sonnen's confusion about Ryback's appeal in late 2014, former WWE writer Jon Piermarini noted on an episode of Sonnen's podcast that the creative staff were doing "essentially the exact same thing they did with the character when it did not work or catch on the first time" and would only continue to get Goldberg's character over as Ryback.
 Goldberg would return to WWE around the same time Ryback asked for and was granted his release from the company in 2016.

 Many promotions would parody Goldberg's infamous streak, including WWE on multiple occasions, albeit with a losing streak such as with the aforementioned Gillberg as well as Curt Hawkins.
 In 2014, Ring of Honor started a gimmick for R. D. Evans, where he began gloating about his win streak, which he dubbed the "New Streak", although all of his wins came over jobbers or by disqualification over serious wrestlers like Michael Elgin and Roderick Strong.
 His streak eventually ended later that year.

-Bret Hart has been highly critical of Goldberg's work and said, "His wrestling, his work rate, was 0 out of 10."
-Goldberg's later career run has also been criticized; former WCW executive Eric Bischoff stated it is due to his lack of in-ring talent, while WWE wrestler Riddle has been critical of Goldberg's Universal Championship run and accused him of steroid use.
+Bret Hart, has been highly critical of Goldberg's work and said, "His wrestling, his work rate, was 0 out of 10."
+Goldberg's later career run has also been criticized; former WCW executive Eric Bischoff stated it is due to his lack of in-ring talent, although Bischoff further said that he viewed only Goldberg and The Rock as legitimate box office draws in 2020.
+WWE wrestler Riddle has been critical of Goldberg's Universal Championship run and accused him of steroid use.
+However, he later said that he "would love to work with Goldberg," and that he thought it would be "great for business."
 In response to fans complaining about Goldberg being put over younger talent, Goldberg responded, "They can complain all they want.
 I was brought in for a reason.
 I'm a relief pitcher."
 He reiterated that he is just a performer and does not book the matches.